HoldenLab/VerciniAnalysisJ/README.md

 - Install the ActionBar plugin via its update site https://sites.imagej.net/Mutterer/
 - Install StackReg and TurboReg if they are not already installed, via their update site: https://sites.imagej.net/BIG-EPFL/
+- Install FeatureJ from the update site https://sites.imagej.net/ImageScience
+- Install PureDenoise from here http://bigwww.epfl.ch/algorithms/denoise/PureDenoise_.jar
 - Download the current VerciniAnalysisJ release and unzip.
-- Copy the directory "VerciniAnalysisJ" to the Fiji plugins folder.
+- Copy the directory "VerciniAnalysisJ" to the Fiji scripts/Plugins/ folder folder.

 - Open Fiji, start the plugin by running Plugins > VerciniAnalysisJ > Start Vercini ActionBar"

 USAGE INSTRUCTIONS

+Some short test VerCINI data (raw data, and kymographs) is provided to check the plugins work as expected https://github.com/HoldenLab/VerciniAnalysisJ/tree/master/testing

 LICENSING INFORMATION All files are distributed under the GPLv3 and (c) 2020 Seamus Holden, Newcastle University unless otherwise stated.
 See LICENSE.txt for full terms.